 I have been supporting struggling students since 2009:I have worked as an AVID tutor for APS, as a Behavior Management Specialist with Desert Hills, and as a tutor at UNM’s Center for Academic Support.
 I have been ABQ Charter Academy’s English Intervention Instructor since 2011.
 I offer one-on-one, customized instruction for scholars who experience difficulty reading.
 I also run ABQCA's Dual College Credit program, through which scholars can earn credit in high school and college simultaneously.
 I hold a BA in English Literature from UNM, a Level I Teaching License, and a Level III Pre-K Educational Assistant License.
 I am also currently studying for my massage license.
 I love reading, writing poetry, writing blogs, editing, and proofreading.
 I love the outdoors, music, biking, hiking, and enjoying life wherever an adventure takes me.

-University of New Mexico-Main Campus - Bachelors, English Literature
+Undergraduate Degree: University of New Mexico-Main Campus - Bachelors, English Literature

 ACCUPLACER ESL Prep

 ACCUPLACER Sentence Skills Prep